dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/grants.md

 </File>

-If you delete the `+grants` section altogether, dbt will assume you no longer want it to manage grants, and will not change anything.
-To have dbt revoke all existing grants from a node, provide an empty list of grantees instead.
+If you delete the entire `+grants` section, dbt assumes you no longer want it to manage grants and doesn't change anything.
+To have dbt revoke all existing grants from a node, provide an empty list of grantees.

     <Tabs
     defaultValue="revoke-one"